SUSTech-AMASLAB/RGB-D_Camera_Based_Robotic_Grasping_Project/Configuration/README.md

 If you use IDE (Pycharm, Visual Studio Code, etc.) to write Python codes, it's necessary to let the Python interpreter know where the packages are.
 Here I take Pycharm as an example.

 #### (1) Open the "Settings" interface and find "Python Interpreter".
-Click "Show all" to see all the possible intepreters.
+Click "Show all" to show all the possible interpreters.

 <p align="center"><img src="https://github.com/HenryWJL/RGB-D_Camera_Based_Robotic_Grasping_Project/blob/main/Configuration/Img/Img2.png" /></p>

-#### (2) Click the button as shown in the figure to see all the existing paths.
+#### (2) Click the button as shown in the figure to display all the existing paths.

 <p align="center"><img src="https://github.com/HenryWJL/RGB-D_Camera_Based_Robotic_Grasping_Project/blob/main/Configuration/Img/Img3.png" /></p>